trumanLuan/TSEA/README.md

 `> load("data/ENCODE_z_score.rda")`
 Then "GTEx_t_score" and "ENCODE_z_score" panels will be loaded to R enviroment.
 ## 2.3 Input data
 TSEA deals with two types of enrichment analysis for different forms of query data.
-For convenience, we provide two TSEA functions for query gene lists (single sample and multiple sample), and another function for RNA-Seq expression profiles.
+For convenience, we provide two TSEA functions for query gene lists (single sample and multiple samples), and another function for RNA-Seq expression profiles tissue-specific enrichment analysis.
 ### 2.3.1 TSEA for gene lists
 When the query data are lists of genes, the Fisher’s Exact Test is implemented.
 The function is `tsea.analysis()`.
 The input is a vector of gene symbols.
 Here we used disease-associated genes identified from GWAS summary statistics as an example.
 The gene symbols can be found here:
 Load gene symbol from TSEA package.